DaveWM/dave-martin-blog/content/posts/the-web-before-teatime.md

 I also ended up introducing an application-specific DSL for queries, as opposed to arbitrary datalog.
 The frontend sends queries in this DSL, and then the backend translates it into a datalog query which it passes to Datomic.
 Since queries are now far more constrained, the backend can more easily determine which transactions affect which running queries.
 For my app, I found a tuple of `[:query-type id]` sufficed for this query DSL.
 I called queries written in this DSL "subscriptions", to distinguish them from database queries.

 One other advantage of having our own DSL is that subscriptions can be crafted to minimise the amount of unnecessary data sent to the client.
 Ideally, each subscription should return data that changes together, and at a similar rate.
 This allows us to minimise the inefficiency of transmitting the entire query result on each update.

 This constrained query language also makes authorisation far easier.
 For example, let's say you're writing a todo app and have a subscription like `[:todo 1234]`.
 In this case, it's trivial to determine whether the todo `1234` belongs to the current user.

 ### The End Result

-You can check out the app I ended up with at [rock-paper-scissors.live](https://rock-paper-scissors.live) (source code [here](ttps://github.com/DaveWM/real-time-backend)).
+You can check out the app I ended up with at [rock-paper-scissors.live](https://rock-paper-scissors.live).
 It looks like this:

 ![](/rps-demo.gif)

+The source code for the backend is [here](https://github.com/DaveWM/rps-backend), and the frontend [here](https://github.com/DaveWM/rps-frontend).

 I've also created templates you can use to create your own app.
 There's [one for the frontend](https://github.com/DaveWM/real-time-frontend), and [another for the backend](https://github.com/DaveWM/real-time-backend).
 Just follow the instructions in the readmes to get started.